paritytech/ledgeracio/README.md

 ### Validator operations: `ledgeracio validator`

 This command handles validator operations.
-Requires a network connection.
-It has the following subcommands:
+It requires a network connection, and has the following subcommands:

 #### Displaying a validator address: `ledgeracio validator address <index>`